 Physio Vital stands for modern physical therapy.
 In our physical therapy practice, the focus is on orthopedic rehabilitation.
 This means that we treat injuries to tendons, muscles, bones and/or joints.
 Sometimes nerves are indirectly involved.
 We make the treatment plan as transparent as possible so you understand where you stand.
 Our approach consists of a combination of the latest scientific insights combined with years of expertise in the field of injury treatment.
 Within these frameworks, we offer an exclusive service and there is always room for personal preference.
 Our treatment is designed to give people back their autonomy over their bodies.
 Fysio Fitaal Tilburg consists of a team of experts with a passion for physiotherapy and always goes for a sustainable result.

 The knee has a medial (inner) meniscus and a lateral (outer) meniscus.
-The meniscus looks like two half-shaped moons that sit on the lower leg.
-When the knee has to make a quick and powerful twisting motion during sports, a meniscus injury can occur.
+The meniscus looks like two half-shaped moons sitting on the lower leg.
+When the knee has to make a quick and forceful rotational movement during sports, a meniscus injury can occur.
 Because inner meniscus is attached to the capsule of the knee, it gets damaged much faster.
-When the knee is placed in a vulnerable position, the inner meniscus is much less flexible and therefore much greater forces are released on the inner meniscus.
+When the knee moves into a vulnerable position, the inner meniscus is much less flexible and, as a result, much greater forces are released on the inner meniscus.
 In addition to this acute form of meniscus injury, the injury can also develop gradually.
-Minor damage can also cause long-term symptoms.
-Also, like other structures in our body, the meniscus is subject to natural aging, which in time can lead to complaints.
+Minor injuries can also cause long-term symptoms.
+Also, just like other structures in our body, the meniscus is subject to natural aging, which can potentially cause complaints over time

 Symptoms in a meniscus injury: